Tobias2023/DataStructures_Algorithms101/linkedList/README.md

 # Linked List

 > **Definition**: A Linked List is a data structure that is ordered.
-Unlike an array that contains items with an indexed position.
+Unlike an array that contains items with an indexed position, LL do not.
 You can think of a Linked List like a train and you have start at the beginning and move to the next one.
 A Linked List consist of nodes and each node has a value and a pointer to another node.

 ![Linked List Diagram](https://miro.medium.com/max/970/1*f2oDQ0cdY54olxCFOIMIdQ.png)